SoftUni/Programming-Basics-Book-JS-EN/chapter-07-complex-loops-exam-problems.md

 **The solution** of this problem follows the **same** conception (we have to generate all n combinations of the element).
 Follow the steps and try to solve the problem on your own:

-- Initialize the **variable** where you will sotre the magic number.
+- Initialize the **variable** where you will store the magic number.
 - Nest **six `for` loops**, one for each digit.
 - In the last loop, using an **`if`** statement, check if the **product** of the six digits is **equal** to the **magic** number.

 ![](assets/chapter-7-2-images/02.Magic-numbers-01.PNG)

-In the previous chapter we reviewed other loop constructions.
+In the previous chapter, we reviewed other loop constructions.
 Let's look at the sample solution of the same problem using the **`while`** loop.
 First, we need to store the **input magical number** in a suitable variable.
 Then we will initialize 6 variables – one for each of the six digits of **the searched numbers**.

 ![](assets/chapter-7-2-images/02.Magic-numbers-02.PNG)